ndd21/PHYS281/docs/demo-vs-code.md

   your current file.
 * :fontawesome-solid-border-all:: open "Extensions" panel to allow you to install _VS Code_ [extensions](https://code.visualstudio.com/docs/introvideos/extend).
-* :fontawesome-solid-cog:: open the settings manager.
+* :fontawesome-solid-gear:: open the settings manager.

 Along the top are various dropdown menus, with the "File" menu providing options for creating new files, opening existing files and saving files.